 Another way to start your day is to use the morning pages, as described by Julia Cameron.
 Have a little notebook next to your bed and as soon as you wake up, start writing 3 pages in it.
 Release everything that is in your head.

-Morning Pages are three pages of longhand, stream of consciousness writing, done first thing in the morning. *There is no wrong way to do Morning Pages*–they are not high art.
+Morning Pages are three pages of longhand, a stream of consciousness writing, done first thing in the morning. *There is no wrong way to do Morning Pages*–they are not high art.
 They are not even “writing”.
 They are about anything and everything that crosses your mind– and they are for your eyes only.
 Morning Pages provoke, clarify, comfort, cajole, prioritise and synchronise the day at hand.
 Do not over-think Morning Pages: just put three pages of anything on the page…and then do three more pages tomorrow.

 Morning pages is also called meditation on paper.
 The advantages of meditation are well known.
 So, taking time every day to meditate is also a great option.